tarantool/doc/doc/reference/configuration/configuration_reference.rst

 ..  confval:: audit_log.syslog_identity

-    Specify an arbitrary string that will be placed at the beginning of all messages.
+    Specify an application name to show in logs.
     You can enable logging to a system logger using the :ref:`audit_log.to <configuration_reference_audit_to>` option.

     See also: :ref:`syslog configuration example <configuration_reference_audit_syslog-example>`.